Curriculum

 Clinical training

-During the Body Imaging Fellowship, you receive advanced training in all aspects of body imaging and interventions in both outpatient and hospital radiology settings.
-The core curriculum focuses on body magnetic resonance imaging, CT- and ultrasound-guided procedures, diagnostic CT, and ultrasound.
+The Body Imaging Fellowship provides advanced training in various aspects of body imaging and interventions within outpatient and hospital radiology settings.
+The core curriculum includes body MRI, CT- and ultrasound-guided procedures, and diagnostic CT and ultrasound.

 Rotation schedule